junyeongh/cityu-courses/sdsc3001-2425a/course_project/SDSC3001 - Course Project.md

 18. Huang, Zengfeng.
 "Near-optimal frequent directions for sketching dense and sparse matrices."
 International Conference on Machine Learning.
 PMLR, 2018.

 Your submission should be a zip file including your written report and your code.

+## Presentation

+There are:

+- Presentation (12 mins)
+  - (1) The big data problem in the research paper.
+What are the major challenges?
+  - (2) The method developed to solve the problem.
+    - What is the intuition of the method?
+    - How does the method work?
+Any theoretical guarantees?
+  - (3) The dataset(s) used in the paper and key statistics of the dataset(s).
+  - (4) The experimental results.
+  - (5) Any thoughts on the advantages and disadvantages as well as potential improvements of the proposed method? (optional)